 So assuming this is true, was Navient wrong in this situation?
 Absolutely.
 But was Navient purposely giving this type of wrong advice to public servants on a regular basis?

 Or did Navient just fail to properly educate a customer service representative who ended up later giving a borrower bad advice?
-Those are the kinds of questions these lawsuits will try to answer.

 How to switch servicers